SAP-samples/teched2023-IN160/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Home-Resources.jpg)

 Now if you look at the different navigation sections on the left, after **Home**, you will see **Discover**, which is a repository of all standard pre-built content (integrations, APIs and type systems) shipped by SAP.
-Based on your specific integration need, you can explore, search and copy to your **Design** workspace to kick-start your integration development.
+Based on your specific integration need, you can explore, search and copy them to your **Design** workspace to kick-start your integration development.

 <br>![](/exercises/ex1/images/Discover.jpg)

-Design
+**Design** is your local workspace where you can design and configure integrations, APIs, message implementation guidelines, mapping guidelines, scripts and other integration artifacts.

 <br>![](/exercises/ex1/images/Design.jpg)

-Test
+**Test** your APIs and analyse the response you get from them

 <br>![](/exercises/ex1/images/Test-APIs.jpg)

-Configure
+**Configure**

 <br>![](/exercises/ex1/images/Configure-APIs.jpg)

-Monitor
+**Monitor**

 <br>![](/exercises/ex1/images/Monitor-Integration.jpg)

-Inspect
+**Inspect**

 <br>![](/exercises/ex1/images/Inspect.jpg)

-Monetize
+**Monetize**

 <br>![](/exercises/ex1/images/Monetize.jpg)

-Settings - Integrations
+**Settings - Integrations**

 <br>![](/exercises/ex1/images/Settings-Integrations.jpg)

-Settings - Runtime
+**Settings - Runtime**

 <br>![](/exercises/ex1/images/Settings-Runtime.jpg)

 ## Summary

-You've now ...
+You now have access to an SAP Integration Suite tenant and have explored the tooling and different navigation aspects.

 Continue to - [Exercise 2 -  Step-by-step installation of Edge Integration Cell](../ex2/README.md)